-Chicago’s education system is not preparing each of our students to be economically mobile.
-This was true even before the pandemic.
+Despite the tremendous progress made over the last 30 years, our public education system is still not preparing all of our students to live a future filled with possibility.
 Take a look at some of these metrics, which show the students are not prepared for college or careers.

 - 49% graduation rate, flat for 10 years

 - 40 to 60% of students need remedial English or math classes

 - 60% persistence rate in 2020 (down from 66% in 2010)

 - 15% of Chicago ninth graders are on track to achieve a family-sustaining wage

 The pandemic has exacerbated existing challenges, especially for our Black and Latinx students.
 As we begin to understand the devastating effects of the COVID-19 pandemic on student growth, gaps remain and in many cases have widened.